 Overhead shot of porcupine meatballs in tomato sauce in a skillet with a spoon.

-Porcupine Meatballs
+What are Porcupine Meatballs

 Close up of porcupine meatballs on white rice.

-How To Make Them
+How To Make Porcupine Meatballs

 You only need a few minutes of hands on time to whip these babies up!
 And then they simmer in the sauce until they’re cooked through and the rice is tender.

-2. Shape the mixture into balls about the size of a golf ball (approximately 2 inches in diameter.)
+2. Shape the meat mixture into balls about the size of a golf ball (approximately 2 inches in diameter.)

 3. In a large skillet over medium heat, brown the meatballs on all sides.